OrbitCloud/graviton-oss/README.md

     - [ ] What should live in various `**/settings.json`
     - [ ] What should live in various `**/pyrightconfig.json`
     - [ ] What should live in [orbitcloud_graviton/pytest.ini](orbitcloud_graviton/pytest.ini)
+- [ ] Explore something like [aexpy](https://pypi.org/project/aexpy/) for detecting breaking changes in the API